Tobylau0525/github-tutorial/README.md

 go to [c9.io](https://www.c9.io) ->![alt text](https://lh3.googleusercontent.com/p57o7f31-F5fCPYoWzAYwVv48WpdLOZXV8zxbRabuofCBU00nGpNWHsO0LDteIKtV1krpVRMN2CXzNC1QPaQlBlHHsMaGF9rmilvnK_mxIMvq4kwprvHSmBx9pCGliqiefmQuYuJNQ8)
 click on the cat,you should see something that said" **Sign in to GitHub to continue to Cloud9**"
 ![alt text](https://drive.google.com/a/hstat.org/file/d/0B0vpNprpg9i_ZHNzRG1BS0Z2Y0k/view?usp=sharing)
-SSH key:the key to access github(think of a door/gate in front of github,SSH is like a key to open the door and access github)
+SSH key:the key to access github(think of a door/gate in front of github,SSH is lik a key to open the door and access github)
 ## Repository Setup
 **pwd **:print the current working directory
 **ls**list